Non-wellfounded parsimonious proofs and non-uniform complexity: Introduction

-{N}on-wellfounded proof-theory studies proofs whose underlying tree structure is possibly infinite (but finitely branching){.
-In this setting} logical consistency is guaranteed by appropriate global proof-theoretic conditions, called \emph{progressing} \emph{criteria}.
-In particular, those non-wellfounded proofs with a \emph{regular} tree structure have received special attention in the literature{ because} they admit a finite description, typically based on cyclic directed graphs.
-Because of their graph-theoretic representation, these regular proofs are commonly named \emph{circular} or \emph{cyclic}.
+Non-wellfounded proof theory studies proofs whose underlying tree structure is possibly infinite (but finitely branching), where logical consistency is guaranteed by appropriate global proof-theoretic conditions, called \emph{progressing} \emph{criteria}.
+Within this framework, the so-called \emph{regular} proofs represent a major focus of interest.
+These are special non-wellfounded proofs having only finitely many distinct subproofs, and admit a finite description in terms of cyclic directed graphs.
+Because of their graph-theoretic representation, these proofs are also called \emph{circular} or \emph{cyclic}.

-In~\cite{Das2021-preprint,Kuperberg-Pous21, Das2021} non-wellfounded proof-theory has been investigated from the perspective of the \emph{Curry-Howard correspondence} paradigm, where proofs are interpreted as (functional) programs, and program execution is given in terms of cut-elimination.
+In~\cite{Das2021-preprint,Kuperberg-Pous21, Das2021} non-wellfounded proof-theory has been investigated from the perspective of the \emph{Curry-Howard correspondence}, where proofs are interpreted as (functional) programs, and program execution is given in terms of cut elimination.
 Non-wellfounded proofs can be understood as programs defined by a possibly infinite list of instructions, where the progressing criterion ensures \emph{totality}, i.e., that those programs are always well-defined on all arguments.
-On the other hand, the regularity condition on proof trees has a natural counterpart in the notion of \emph{uniformity}: regular proofs can be properly regarded as programs, i.e.~as finite sets of machine instructions, thus having a ``computable'' behaviour.
+On the other hand, the regularity condition on proof trees has a natural counterpart in the notion of \emph{computational uniformity}, meaning that programs defined by regular proofs can always be described by a \emph{finite} sets of machine instructions.

+In \cite{CurziDas} the second author and Das extended the computational reading of non-wellfounded proofs to the realm of \emph{computational complexity}, introducing circular proof systems capturing the class of functions computable in polynomial time ($\fptime$) and the elementary functions ($\felementary$).
+These proof systems are based on Bellantoni and Cook's algebra of functions for safe recursion~\cite{BellantoniCook}, and are defined by identifying global conditions on circular progressing proofs motivated by ideas from \emph{Implicit Computational Complexity} (ICC), which studies machine-free characterisations of complexity classes that do not rely on explicit bounds on resources.
+This paper substantially launched a new topic in ICC called \emph{Cyclic Implicit Complexity} (CIC).